Photo Credit: Mischelle Davis

 - An attorney's lack of experience with your specific legal issue.

 The good news is that in most cases, there is nothing stopping you from switching attorneys.
 However, you need to understand a few important things before you begin searching for a new lawyer.

 Three Important Factors to Consider Before Changing Your Lawyer

-Once you hire an attorney and he or she begins working on your case, you may have entered into a contractual agreement allowing the attorney to be paid for the work performed.
+Once you hire a personal injury attorney and he or she begins working on your case, you may have entered into a contractual agreement allowing the attorney to be paid for the work performed.
 Although that contract cannot force you to keep your attorney, it does give your current attorney the right to be paid for the work they’ve done.

 If you decide to fire your current attorney and hire a different one, the previous attorney may also file a lien against your case.
 The lien may require you to pay your former attorney the reasonable costs incurred on your case.
 The lien may also require you to pay your former attorney a reasonable amount for work performed.
 The amount of the obligation may depend on the terms of your fee agreement.
 Often times there is an issue as to the reasonableness of the lien amount.